GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

 > **NOTE:**
-> In the param function in the param field the values represented are one to one ordered mappings from a segment
+> The param function and the param field the values represented are one-to-one ordered mappings from a segment
 > to a filter on the report.
 This means that the first parameter in the Param function represents segment1.
 So
 > what you are passing to the segment is the filter value for your report.
 Your report may have different filters
 > and will need to be ordered according to your report specifically.
 The values given here are suitable for the
 > example report.

-Now, in cell E21 insert **Notes Save:** and in cell G21 **=ReportSave()**.
+In cell E21 insert **Notes Save:** and in cell G21 **=ReportSave()**.

 ![Insert report save formula](/images/bFinancials-AddingNotes/12.png)

-Next, select cell G21 and then select the **fx** button and input the following values for each field:
+Next, select cell G21, then select the **fx** button and input the following values for each field:

     DataPortal   = ERP_Note_Save
     RowDefRange  = C71:C169